reliv/zf2-elfinder/README.md

      `vendor\reliv\elfinder` inside this folder you'll need to copy or symlink the public folder for this module to the public folder inside your project.
-     By default the module expects to find all public assets under `[zf2 project folder]/public/modules/elfinder`.  *This path can be adjusted using a configuration flag if needed.
+     By default the module expects to find all public assets under `[zf2 project folder]/public/modules/el-finder`.  *This path can be adjusted using a configuration flag if needed.

+  6. Add 'ElFinder' to your list of modules in `[zf2 project folder]/config/application.config.php`

-  6. (Optional) Configure the module for use in your project (see configuration below)
+  7. (Optional) Configure the module for use in your project (see configuration below)

-  7. (Optional) Add ElFinder finder to your views that need it.
+  8. (Optional) Add ElFinder finder to your views that need it.

-  8. Test it out and report any bugs or issues back to the project.
+  9. Test it out and report any bugs or issues back to the project.

-  9. Tell others about it.
+  10. Tell others about it.

 ## Adding ElFinder to your project